-During the year ended October 31, 2022, the Company recorded a net loss of \$3,610,532 and, as of October 31, 2022, the Company had an accumulated deficit of \$44,714,802 and working capital of \$1,365,657.
+During the year ended October 31, 2023, the Company recorded a net loss of \$2,582,473 and, as of October 31, 2023, the Company had an accumulated deficit of \$46,850,300 and working capital of \$2,713,098.
 The Company is maintaining its Woxna Graphite Mine on a "production-ready" basis to minimize costs and is conducting ongoing research and development to produce higher value specialty products.
 The Company is also evaluating a potential restart of production at the Woxna Graphite Mine.
 The Company anticipates that it has sufficient funding to meet anticipated levels of corporate administration and overheads for the ensuing twelve months however, it will need additional capital to provide working capital and recommence operations at the Woxna Graphite Mine, establish a production facility for the Anode Project, to fund future development of the Norra Karr Property or to complete exploration activities in Romania.
-There is no assurance such additional capital will be available to the Company on acceptable terms or at all.
-In the longer term the recoverability of the carrying value of the Company's long-lived assets is dependent upon the Company's ability to preserve its interest in the underlying mineral property interests, the discovery of economically recoverable reserves, the achievement of profitable operations and the ability of the Company to obtain financing to support its ongoing exploration programs and mining operations.
-See also "COVID-19".
+There is no assurance such additional capital will be available to the Company's long-lived assets is dependent upon the Company's ability to preserve its interest in the underlying mineral property interests, the discovery of economically recoverable reserves, the achievement of profitable operations and the ability of the Company to obtain financing to support its ongoing exploration programs and mining operations.